Find more garden information

 Hand Pick: Japanese beetles are slow.
 You can easily pick them off plants with your hands and toss them into a bucket of soapy water.
 Do it in the morning when the beetles are less alert.

 Prevent: Although the following solutions won't provide immediate gratification, you will be better off next year.
-Grub Guard kills the grubs that turn into Japanese beetles.
+Beneficial nematodes kill the grubs that turn into Japanese beetles.
 Ideally, apply them in spring before the beetles emerge.
 The second half of this 1-2 prevention punch is Milky Spore, which also kills grubs.
 It takes a year or so to get established in your soil, but it keeps working for 10 years or more.

 Trap: A Japanese beetle trap is recommended only if you have a large yard, and can place the trap away from your garden.
 If you have a small yard, you'll just be telling the beetles, "The party's at my house!"
 If you use a trap, put it out for a day or two at a time every couple of weeks.

 Not only does it control Japanese beetles in the heat of their feeding frenzy, it also controls: adelgids, wooly adelgids, sawflies, aphids, sawfly larvae, cabbage loopers, lacebugs, scale, cabbageworm, leafhoppers, chinch bugs, mealybugs, spider mites, crickets, earwigs, flea beetles, mole crickets, squash bugs, pear slugs, tent caterpillars, grasshoppers, pear psyllas, thrips, green stink bugs, whiteflies, psyllids, gypsy moth caterpillars, rose slugs, harlequin bugs, rust mites and other soft-bodied insects.